ora-io/awesome-uniswap-hooks/README.md

 _Empower your learning curve with these insightful tutorials._

+- [Uniswap Foundation: v4 by Example](https://www.v4-by-example.org/): This website shows Solidity snippets for integrating and using Uniswap v4.
+This is an introduction to integrating and using Uniswap v4 through simple examples.
 - [LearnWeb3: On-chain "take-profit" orders hook](https://learnweb3.io/lessons/uniswap-v4-hooks-create-a-fully-on-chain-take-profit-orders-hook-on-uniswap-v4/): This tutorial from LearnWeb3 delves into the intricacies of Uniswap v4 hooks.
 The lesson guides users through building a hook for placing 'take-profit' positions, exemplified by the scenario where a user in an ETH/DAI pool can set an automatic order to sell all their ETH when the price reaches a determined price.
 - [Solidity Developer: Integrate Uniswap v4 and create a custom hook](https://soliditydeveloper.com/uniswap4): This tutorial provides a deep dive, showcasing the nuanced mechanisms for executing fees, the importance of the Ethereum address prefix for the hooks contract, and use of the CREATE2 opcode to deploy contracts with deterministic addresses.
 A tangible example of using hooks to enable limit orders is presented.
 - [James Bachini: Introduction to Hooks](https://jame11sbachini.com/uniswap-v4-hooks/): This tutorial showcases using the "beforeSwap" hook function to introduce custom actions during a swap.